Jalen Thomas Brooks

 Jalen Thomas Brooks (born October 12, 2001) is an American actor.
-He is known for his role in the Emmy-winning HBO Max drama series "The Pitt" and recurring roles in the short lived ABC legal drama, Rebel and The CW's Walker, a reboot of the iconic 1990s action series, Walker, Texas Ranger.
-He also had a brief recurring role in the TNT drama, Animal Kingdom.
-Brooks made his feature film debut in the 2023 horror film, Thanksgiving.
+He portrays Mateo Diaz on the HBO Max drama series The Pitt and has recurring roles in ABC’s legal drama, Rebel, The CW's Walker, and the TNT drama Animal Kingdom.
+Brooks is also a regular cast member on the Prime Video series Off Campus.

+Brooks made his feature film debut in the 2023 horror film Thanksgiving.

 Early life and education

 Jalen Thomas Brooks was born on October 12, 2001. in Los Angeles, California.
 He has one brother.
 Brooks was raised in Las Vegas, Nevada, where he attended Liberty High School in Henderson, Nevada, and played basketball growing up.
-Brooks even had letters from college scouts as early as his freshman year in high school.
-He ultimately gave up basketball due to boredom and physical exhaustion.
-He credited The Hunger Games (2012) with piquing his interest in acting as he saw kids his age.
-Brooks began training in theater courses which he admits were intimidating.
-Instead, he later enrolled in a film acting course.
-He likened film acting to a team sport like basketball.
-Brooks studied at DreamTraxx Acting Academy in Vegas.
-There he found an agent and began taking auditions.
+He attributes his interest in acting to The Hunger Games (2012).
+Brooks studied at DreamTraxx Acting Academy in Vegas, where he found an acting agent and began auditioning for roles.
+He and his mother often commuted for his auditions in Burbank.